git/git.github.io/rev_news/drafts/edition-88.md

   Jonathan Tan reviewed the series and verified that it indeed fixes Glen's test cases.
 Calvin Wan also commented on the patch series.
-So there is good hope that after a few iteration to polish the series the bug will be fixed soon.
+So there is good hope that after a few iterations to polish the series the bug will be fixed soon.

 <!---